payday-restoration/restoration-mod/README.md

 DoktorAkcel: Majority of the HUD and UI setup, asset work, incredibly useful research to help with mod development.

-SC: Providing the vast majority of the codebase, the balancing and general design of the overhaul.
+SC: Providing the vast majority of the codebase, the balancing and the truly awesome general design of the overhaul.

 DMC: Assisting with creation of the weapons, skill trees and helping with overall balance in the overhaul.